 15-27 Should each maternal death be discussed at a special meeting?

 Yes.
 It is very important that each maternal death is discussed to discover the primary and final cause of death.
 The aim is not to punish anyone who made an error, but rather to learn from the case report in order to prevent the same mistake being made again.
 Once the common causes of maternal death in a region are identified, steps must be taken to prevent the problems which lead to those deaths.

 Case study 1

-A patient is diagnosed as having poor progress of labour at a community healthcare clinic.
+A patient is diagnosed as having poor progress of labour at a MOU.
 The clinic functions independently and is not formally attached to a hospital.
 When the clinic staff attempt to contact the hospital they are unable to get any reply from the hospital’s telephone exchange.
 They, therefore, hire a taxi and send the patient to the hospital with a letter asking for help with the further management of the patient.